About the Micro-Internship Programme

 • Gain employability skills and enhance your CV – acquire a range of employability skills such as problem-solving, self-management, presentation and communication skills, and commercial awareness (see more on our Employability Skills webpages).
 These skills are highly valued by employers and the ability to demonstrate them on your CV, cover letter and in interview is vital during the recruitment process.

-• Exploration and insight – micro-internships allow you to explore career options, gain insight into a sector that is new to you, or experience an area outside of your academic field.
-If you are considering pursuing a career in a certain sector, a micro-internship is a great way of helping you to decide if you might like to pursue it further.
+• Exploration and insight – micro-internships allow you to explore career options, gain insight into a sector that you would like to pursue or that is new to you, or experience an area outside of your academic field.

-• Variety on offer – because placements are both short and voluntary, a great variety of organisations are able to offer placements through the programme, many of which would not ordinarily be in a position to support interns – in particular start-ups and charities.
+• Variety on offer – because placements are both short and voluntary, a great variety of UK and International organisations are able to offer placements, many of which would not ordinarily be in a position to support interns – in particular start-ups and charities.

-• Gain contacts – placements provide a fantastic opportunity to network with professionals in your chosen field, with some micro-internships leading to further work experience or career opportunities.
+• Gain contacts – placements provide a fantastic opportunity to network with professionals, with some micro-internships leading to further work experience or career opportunities.

 • Convenience – all micro-internships last 2-5 days and take place at the end of term, so you can gain work experience even if you have a busy academic schedule.